haalven/basic-html-css/README.md

 - HTML and CSS are very powerful languages if you need something special
 - scripting is available via Javascript / Typescript
 - chatbots can easily help you with everything
-- operating systems can easily search the documents content
+- operating systems can easily search the document’s content
 - there are dozens of tools to convert HTML to PDF
 - publishing the document is just an upload